The effects of plastic on aquatic ecosystem

 Some of the steps we can take are as follows

-While this is a shortlist, but these steps can make a difference, the ultimate goal is to reduce the chance of plastic pollution ending up in the ocean and affecting the marine life.
-By reducing plastic and dispose of or recycle them properly can significantly reduce such event.
+While this is a short list, but these steps can make a difference, the ultimate goal is to reduce the chance of plastic pollution ending up in the ocean and affecting marine life.
+By reducing plastic and dispose of or recycle them properly can significantly reduce such events.
 These are simple steps that we can all do.